 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is calcium important for bone health in older adults?
+Why is calcium so critical for bone health in older adults?

 Open an interactive chat with Bash